SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 ```
 > where iauditor_exporter
 ```
-Add this path to the system PATH variable.
+Add the full path to the system PATH variable.

-Directions on how to update Windows system PATH variable [here](https://www.computerhope.com/issues/ch000549.htm)

 ## How to run
 ### Common usage
 The API token saved in `config.yaml` provides access to data associated with a single account.
 Namely, the account used to generate the API token.
-Only audits that are owned by or shared with the account associated with the API token in use are available for exporting.
+Only audits that are accessible by the single iAuditor account associated with the iAuditor API token used are available for exporting.

 All exported data is saved in a folder called  `exports`.
 The folder will be created in the current working directory if it does not already exist.